MorganR/rs-wordle-solver/README.md

 When benchmarked against the whole *improved* words list:

+### MaxUniqueLetterFrequencySelector

-### Choosing the word from the remaining possible words that maximizes the sum of letter occurrances, counting only unique letters.
+This is a fairly naive selector.
+It selects the word that maximizes the sum of the frequency of unique letters in the remaining possible words.

 |Num guesses|Num games|
 |-----------|---------|